compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/day03 unix, file formats, bash, awk/2021-09-24-daniel-walther-bash_awk_exercises.md

 ```

 QU: Subtracting a nucleotide from the end means shortening the record, so shouldn't it be `$3-1`, too?
+=> pay attention to which strand you change (+ or -)!

+A: ~nontrivial. however, there are (bed)tools for this: flank, slop - might be worth googling them. there can be found many errors regarding this (usually mathematicians and physicists get the strand thing wrong because they lack the biological knowledge to understand the problem).
+I just want you to think about this problem.
+It could also be, that in some cases you get out of bounds of a chromosome [due to an error, assumably].

+=> in the case of slop: if slop is used to change the start and end position of a sequence, you can not go out of bounds, id doesn't let you.
+This version of bedtools does not appear to give error or warning messages, though.

 ### 19.